The HydroGym Reinforcement Learning Platform for Fluid Dynamics: Environments

 \section{Environments}

 The HydroGym platform provides a comprehensive suite of fluid dynamics environments specifically designed for reinforcement learning benchmarking and active flow control research.
 These environments span a diverse range of canonical flow configurations that capture fundamental fluid mechanics phenomena while maintaining computational tractability for iterative RL training processes.

-As detailed in Fig. and Tab. \ref{appendix:figure_env_overview}, the framework encompasses 42 distinct flow scenarios across 13 different geometric configurations, ranging from two-dimensional cylinder flows to complex three-dimensional turbulent channel cases.
+The framework encompasses 61 distinct flow scenarios across 14 different geometric configurations, ranging from two-dimensional cylinder flows to complex three-dimensional turbulent channel cases.
 The environments are systematically organized to cover multiple Reynolds number regimes within each configuration, enabling the investigation of flow control strategies across different physical regimes—from laminar vortex shedding at lower Reynolds numbers to transitional and turbulent dynamics at higher values.